 Every second year, like clockwork, we renew our phone contracts.
 We go in with a preconceived idea of which phone we want and just renew the contract.
-Never do we compare phones, we simply buy the latest phone of the brand we love.
+Never do we compare phones, we simply buy the latest phone from the brand we love.
 Two minutes later, we have our brand-new cell phone.
 We rush home to charge it, so we can transfer all our contacts and install all the applications we need.
 How else are we going to let everyone on Facebook know we have a new phone?

 Cell phone cost: Option 1